zitadel/actions/Actions V2 + Cloudflare Workers/README.md

 # Cloudflare Worker Deployment Script for Zitadel Actions V2

 This repository provides a Node.js utility for automating Cloudflare Worker deployments via the `wrangler` CLI.
-It supports **production-ready workflows**, including environment variable (secret) injection for signature validation.
+It supports environment variable (secret) injection for signature validation.

 ---